Swimm-Demo/kyndryl-cics-genapp/.swm/reading-and-rewriting-customer-data-lgucvs01.chxua0ys.sw.md

 # Where is this program used?

-This program is used once, in a flow starting from `LGUCDB01` as represented in the following diagram:
+This program is used once, in a flow starting from <SwmToken path="/base/src/lgucdb01.cbl" pos="10:6:6" line-data="       PROGRAM-ID.
+LGUCDB01.">`LGUCDB01`</SwmToken> as represented in the following diagram:

 ```mermaid
 graph TD